chrisland85/CLO835_FINALPROJECT_2023/README.md

 #Create the deployment of the Database
 k apply -f db-deployment.yaml -n grp1
 #Create deployment of the cluster IP service for the Database
-k create -f db-service.yaml -n grp1
+k apply -f db-service.yaml -n grp1
 #Verify that the database and service has been created
 k get all -n grp1
 #Create the app deployment